eadmund/cypherback/README.md

 [0x0000000000000000, "metadata encryption", 0x00, backup set nonce, 0x0000000000000180]);
 the first 256 bits are the key and the following 128 bits are the IV.

-The nonce MUST be regenerated if any backup set information is rewritten (e.g. when expiring old backup sets).
+The nonce MUST be regenerated if any backup set data is altered, rather than appended (e.g. when expiring old backup sets or backup tag).
+This is to prevent re-encrypting new data with the same CTR stream.
+The current client regenerates the nonce on every write.

 The final 48 bytes of the backup set consist of HMAC-SHA-384(metadata authentication key, [key, IV, backup set data as written]).
 These